-To prevent bacteria buildup and keep your java tasting fresh, deep clean your coffee maker at least once a month.
-Use a vinegar-water solution for the main unit and natural dish soap to scrub the carafe (and other detachable parts).
+To prevent bacteria buildup, deep clean your coffee maker at least once a month.
+Use a vinegar-water solution for the main unit and a natural dish soap to scrub the carafe (and other detachable parts).

 The Germiest Places in Your Bathroom

 Higher temperatures and humidity make the bathroom the perfect place for germs to thrive.
 Here are some of the dirtiest spots in the bathroom and tips for keeping them clean:

 Everything your hands come into contact with is transferred to the handles of your faucet, cupboards, doorknobs, and light switches (and vice versa).
 These should be disinfected every week to remove viruses, yeast, coliform, and mold.
 During the COVID-19 pandemic, we recommend that you do this every day.